Hiwonder-docs/MasterPi/source/docs/11_network_configuration.md

-# 8. Raspberry Pi Series Robot Network Configuration Instruction
+# 7. Raspberry Pi Series Robot Network Configuration Instruction

-## 1. Network Configuration Overview
+## 7.1 Network Configuration Overview

 This tutorial uses the MasterPi Pi5 version as an example, and it applies to other Pi5 models in this series as well.

-### 1.1 Network Configuration Overview

 The robot's network can be configured in two modes: